Honor Pay for Checks and Debit Cards

 How to Opt-In

 Honor Pay for debit cards is 100% optional.
-Qualifying members can opt-in by calling CFCU at 800.522.3535.
+Qualifying members can opt-in using the form below or by calling CFCU at 800.522.3535.
 You may also send a request to us via the secure message center of the online banking dashboard.
 In order to opt-in, you will need to sign a consent form.
-We can send this to you or you can download it here and sign it and return it to CFCU.
-You can also fill out the form at the bottom of this page to request to opt-in or to opt-out.
+We can send this to you electronically or you can download it here and sign it and return it to CFCU.

 What If I Change My Mind After I Opt-In?